Keratoconus Treatment at Our Columbia SC Optometry Clinic

 Diagnosis and Treatment Options from Our Eye Doctor

 Our eye doctor can diagnose keratoconus by examining your corneas as part of a comprehensive eye exam.
 We can detect any deviation from a normal corneal curvature, note how your refraction is being affected, and use vision testing to check for astigmatism and/or myopia.

 Sometimes keratoconus can be corrected through eyeglasses.
 Contact lenses usually do a better job, but not just any contact lenses.
 Instead of standard soft contacts, we may prescribe specialized toric soft contacts or RGP (rigid gas permeable) lenses that do a better job of holding their shape.
 Scleral contact lenses are an excellent choice because they don't sit on the corneas at all, resting instead on the whites of the eye.
 If you need more advanced care, we can refer you to the necessary specialist.

 Don't let the corneal irregularities of keratoconus get you bent out of shape.
-Call our Columbia SC optometrist at 803-232-7784 to schedule an evaluation and get help!
+Call our Columbia SC eye care professional at (803) 254-6306 to schedule an evaluation and get help!